lgauthie/mar-fmnet/README.md

     def __call__(self):
         """
-        This method should tick out marsystem.
+        This method should tick out MarSystem.
 We override the __call__() method so we can use the syntax:

             fm_instance()

-        To tick the marsystem.
+        To tick the MarSystem.
         """

     def _init_fm(self):
         """
-        This method will re-map out marsystems controls to something that is easier to call.
+        This method will re-map our MarSystems controls to something that is easier to call.
         """

     def _init_audio(self):
         """
         This method will set up the audio system, currently we are only using the marsyas AudioFileSink.
-If you wanted to use the AudioSink marsystem that should be initialized here as well.
+If you wanted to use the AudioSink MarSystem that should be initialized here as well.
         """

     def set_ratios(self):
         """
-        This method should be used to set the default modulation ratios for the marsystem.
+        This method should be used to set the default modulation ratios for the MarSystem.
         """

     def set_mod_indices(self):
         """
-        This method should be used to set the default modulation indices for the marsystem.
+        This method should be used to set the default modulation indices for the MarSystem.
         """

     def update_oscs(self):
         """
-        This method is used to set the frequency of the marsystem oscillators.
+        This method is used to set the frequency of the MarSystem oscillators.
         It will use the default ratios, and default mod indices for its calculations
         """

     def update_envs(self):
         """
-        This method will set the default amplitude envelope for the marsystem.
+        This method will set the default amplitude envelope for the MarSystem.
         """

     def note_on(self):
         """
-        This method will set the note_on message for the marsystem.
+        This method will set the note_on message for the MarSystem.
         """

     def note_off(self):
         """
-        Likewise this method will set the note_off message for the marsystem.
+        Likewise this method will set the note_off message for the MarSystem.
         """
 ```